Compact Speech Translation Models via Discrete Speech Units Pretraining: Conclusion

 \section{Conclusion}

-We propose to distill knowledge from the large SSL model via pretraining on its DSU to make ST models more compact for on-device deployment.
-Our compact model, i.e., the DSU-Adapter, shows stronger result over finetuning the corresponding (larger) HuBERT in multilingual ST task.
-In contrast to using DSU as model input, our method requires less components in inference and shows stronger robustness over the tokenization.
-Finally, our method is suitable for the low-resource setting since it requires no transcripts.
+In this paper, we consider a memory-constrained setting for ST. Our proposed method uses DSU in the form of pretraining to distil the knowledge from the Self-Supervised Speech model to creating more compact Speech-to-text Translation.
+Our compact model, i.e., the DSU-Adapter, shows strong and consistent improvements in three evaluation metrics over the baselines.
+In contrast to using DSU as model inputs, our method does not require quantization modules in inference and shows stronger robustness to the DSU tokenization.
+Finally, our method requires no transcripts, making it also suitable for low-resource setting.